NLion74/Matrix-Notifier/README.md

   [host]:[port]
 ```

-Another example with actual values:
+Another example with some actual values:

 ```
 curl \